 If you’re having a problem with the design falling to one side try using some o-rings on the hoop.
 Place an o-ring on either side of your piercing.
+I would also highly recommend doing this if you plan on sleeping with your jewelry in so that you don't lose the hoop if the bead gets snagged on bedding.
 When you purchase o-rings, you need to buy one gauge smaller than the gauge that you wear so that it has a tight hold.

 There are two types of o-rings available for body jewelry.
 The first is made out of silicone, which is a stretchier material and least likely to irritate sensitive skin.
 The downside to silicone o-rings is that because they are stretchier they fit more loosely on the jewelry.
 To combat this I just double up on them (so for this application you would put two o-ring on either side of your piercing for a total of four).